Posts

 High altitude climbing with asthma

 I live in a high altitude location, it's about 5,000 feet above sea level.
 I'm used to it, but many people who visit here have a hard time.
 Our friend recently scaled Mount McKinley (also known as Denali) in Alaska.
 This is one of those climbs that takes 3 weeks and requires you to stop at different elevations along the way and to let your body adjust.
 Since the peak of Denali is at 20,000 feet, the altitude causes a lot of problems.
 Our friend was telling us how hard it is to breathe during the climb.
 He said even the smallest chore was difficult and he would have to stop and try to catch his breath.
 At one point, he was trying to cut a small block of snow that he would use to stack up and create a wall (to block the wind.)
 He was having such a hard time breathing that he could only saw the snow three times with his knife, before having to stop.
 He was so exhausted and low on oxygen that he gave up and huddled in his tent.
-I wondered what it would be like to hike an
+I wondered what it would be like t

 Another fun kid's video game!